Using best practices for Zoom meeting participants

 Figure 1: Mute and Unmute microphone

-- A red bar over the webcam icon on the toolbar indicates that your video is hidden.
+- A red bar across the webcam icon on the toolbar indicates that your video is hidden.
 Participants cannot see you.
 Click on the webcam icon to switch between Start Video and Stop Video (See Fig. 2).

 Figure 2: Start and Stop webcam